Continuous deployment of containerized applications using GitLab

 Each commit to GitLab is followed by:

-- Running a script that includes steps to build the Docker image.
+- Running a pipeline that includes steps to build the Docker image.

 - Applying a new Managed Service for Kubernetes cluster configuration specifying the application to deploy.

-To set up the infrastructure required to store the source code, build the Docker image, and deploy your applications, follow these steps:
+To set up the required infrastructure for storing source code, building the Docker image, and deploying the application, follow these steps:

 If you no longer need the resources you created, delete them.